Popular articles

 Toyota Avensis Wheel modifications.

 The benefits of alloy wheels include a lower unsprung weight and more efficient brake cooling.
 It is worth noting that although they can look cool on the Avensis Big alloy wheels will actually decrease your performance.
-The larger you go the lower your acceleration will be - this to the change in your effective final drive ratio.
+The larger you go the lower your acceleration will be - this is due to the change in your effective final drive ratio.
 Aim to keep the overall rolling diameter of the wheel the same as supplied from the factory.
 In all cases we do not recommend going above 17 inches.

 Make sure you get some nice grippy tyres for your Avensis.
 Assymetric and direction tread patterns are rated by our members so be sure to drop into our forum and find the thread on tyres.